cs-pub-ro/computer-architecture/README.md

-# OER Template Repository
+# Computer Architecture Course Repository

 These are open educational resources ([OER](https://en.wikipedia.org/wiki/Open_educational_resources)).
-The repository should be used as a template for the your own classes.
+The repository is used for Computer Architecture Course.

 ## Using the Content